 We started with a simple four by one pine board purchased at Home Depot.
-Then, we asked our friends at the store to cut the board into four one-foot squares.
+Next, we asked our friends at the store to cut the board into four one-foot squares.
 How easy is that?

 This week’s project will feature a few distressing techniques, along with some paint layering.
 We used three colors from our Bungalow 47™ Furniture Paint line.

 We began by physically distressing our new piece of wood to look a bit aged.
-The edges were smashed down using a hammer.

-For this step, it’s important to make the marks a bit random; you want to avoid the look that you poked your wood with a fork!
+For this step, it’s important to make the marks a bit random.
+You want to avoid the look that you poked your wood with a fork!

-Further distressing was achieved by using some pebbles and pounding them against the wood with a hammer.
+Next, we distressed some more by using some pebbles and pounding them against the wood with a hammer.
 Once again, this should be sporadic.

 A hammer is a good tool to make other random marks and digs into the wood.
 We even used a screwdriver to drag a few lines through the center of the wood surface.